aggregat4/dendriform/README.md

 4. ~~Start implementing the store as a pouchdb store so we can do real test with hashchange and editing nodes~~
 5. ~~Figure out what a sane standard way is to deal with runtimeexceptions in JS~~
 6. ~~Implement changing of node name and persisting the change~~
-7. Implement splitting of nodes (ENTER inside node name)
+7. ~~Implement splitting of nodes (ENTER inside node name)~~
+8. We need to handle root nodes differently from other nodes: if root node then just render children (so we don't see and split root node), if not root then show name as title and render children below (see workflowy)
+9. Splitting of nodes should be more graceful: flickers and the cursor should be in the new node in the beginning
 8. Implement merging of nodes (BACKSPACE on beginning of node name, or DELETE at the end?)

 # Future Steps?